1. Register as a provider

 Students commute to the University frequently, so location and proximity to public transport are important information to include in your listing.

-As young adults, most students prefer to have their own bedroom unless they are sharing with good friends, siblings or couples.
-If you advertising generically to the student body at the university, we advise that you only advertise if you have a full room to offer.
+Most students prefer to have their own bedroom unless they are sharing with good friends, siblings or are living as a couple.
+If you are advertising generically to the student body at the University, we advise that you only advertise if you have a full room to offer.

-Furnished and unfurnished accommodation is equally popular.
-When advertising on the Off-Campus Housing Database, ensure that you mention the furnishings that accompany the property.
+Furnished and unfurnished accommodation are equally popular.
+When advertising on the Off-Campus Housing Database, ensure that you mention the furnishings that are within the property.

-Accommodation Operations do not recommend a minimum or maximum rental amount.
-We advise that you research the surrounding areas to determine the acceptable rental amount.
-You may wish to refer to Domain or other rental sites for information on rent amounts.
+Accommodation Operations does not recommend a minimum or maximum rental amount.
+We recommend that you research the surrounding areas to determine an acceptable rental amount.
+You may wish to refer to the Domain or other real estate sites for information on rent amounts.

-Accommodation Operations do not inspect your properties, we rely on the information you provide in your advertisement.
+Accommodation Operations does not inspect properties on the Off-Campus Housing Database.
+We rely on the information you provide in your advertisement.

-Once you submit your listing it will be reviewed by out office.
-It typically takes up to 48 hours for a listing to be approved.
+Once you submit your listing it will be reviewed by our office.
+It typically takes up to 48 hours for a listing to be assessed.
 If we have any questions about the information in your listing you will be contacted by email.